Dziki Warsaw

 Dziki Warszawa (in English: Dziki Warsaw) is a Polish men's basketball club, based in Warsaw.
 The team currently plays in the PLK, the Polish first division.
-The club was established in 2017 on the basis of another basketball club MKS Ochota Warszawa.
+The club was established in 2017 on the basis of another basketball club MKS Ochota Warsaw.

 History

-Dziki were founded quite recently, in 2017, on the basis of the 3rd league MKS MOS Ochota.
-In the first season in the 2nd league, the team fought to stay in the league.
-A year later, they advanced to the playoff phase, and in 2020, they took first place in the competition and gained promotion to the Suzuki 1st league.
+Dziki were founded in 2017, on the basis of a III Liga team MKS MOS Ochota.
+In their first season in the II Liga, the team fought to stay in the league.
+A year later, they advanced to the playoff phase, and in 2020, they took first place in the competition and gained promotion to the Suzuka I Liga.

 The goal for the 2022–23 season was promotion to the Polish Basketball League.
-The team was built based on top league experience and led by a trusted coach Krzysztof Szablowski.
-In the play-off final they defeated Górnik Wałbrzych (3–0).
-This way Dziki earned the spot in the Polish Basketball League for the first time in their history.
+The team was built based on top league experience and led by coach Krzysztof Szablowski.
+In the play-off final, they defeated Górnik Wałbrzych 3–0, earning themselves a spot in the Polish top division for the first time in their history.